yann-malherbe/amt/README.md

 Give a name and click on next.

-Choose the directory glassfish-4.1 a click on next.
+Choose the installation directory C:/.../glassfish-4.1 click on next.

 Choose the domain AMT and click on finish.